 Sustainable Solutions will be a competition that invites all Penn students and high school students from Philadelphia to tackle the UN Sustainable Development Goals in the contexts of Penn and Philadelphia.
 The purpose is to facilitate actionable solutions that will be implemented at Penn or Philadelphia respectively.
 By November, they intend to hold training and information sessions, provide necessary resources for mentors and competitors to succeed, open the submission portal on our website, and host a kick-off event to introduce this year's themes and judges.
 This project will address Sustainable Development Goal 11, Sustainable Cities and Communities, and will meet the UN Academic Impact Principle 9, Sustainability.

 About the Millennium Fellow

-Nicole is a rising junior at the University of Pennsylvania majoring in Earth Science, with a concentration in Environmental Science.
-Her main interest lies in the social impact of sustainable work, with an emphasis on how sustainable development affects low-income or underrepresented communities.
-She currently does research with her university's office of sustainability, serves as the Co-President for the Earth and Environmental Science Undergraduate Advisory Board, and discusses issues related to campus sustainability as a member of the Student Advisory Group for the Environment.
-This year, she will also be launching Penn's first environmental residential program for upperclassmen students.
+I am a rising junior at the University of Pennsylvania majoring in Earth Science, with a concentration in Environmental Science.
+My main interest lies in the social impact of sustainable work, with an emphasis on how sustainable development affects low-income or underrepresented communities.
+I currently do research with my university's office of sustainability, serve as the Co-President for the Earth and Environmental Science Undergraduate Advisory Board, and discuss issues related to campus sustainability as a member of the Student Advisory Group for the Environment.
+This year, I will also be launching Penn's first environmental residential program for upperclassmen students.